 You’re mad because it’s clear to you that they are dumb.

-And yeah, because you believe you’re right.
-And you’re a better individual.
+And yes, because you believe you’re right and a better individual.
 Right?

 Maybe.
 But you should also consider other reasons.